The Plaster of Thought-Walls (Translated)

 30 December 2013

-I love you exactly as much as I love melancholy.
-Therefore, this love is pure, without alloy.
+I love you exactly as much as I love laziness.
+Therefore, there is no adulteration in this love.

 31 December 2013

-Damn it!!!
+Damn!!!
 I forget everything, nothing stays in my mind.
 Not even how to love.
-When someone loves me, I must love them back—I forget this too.
-Every time I think, later I’ll make time to love properly, I’ll love abundantly when I have plenty of time.
+When someone loves me, I should love them back—I don’t even remember that.
+Each time I think, later I’ll make time and love properly, I’ll love abundantly when I have plenty of time.
 Then I forget.
 Even when I have time I don’t love, even when I make time I don’t love.
-It’s not that I deliberately refuse to love or withhold it out of some calculation.
+It’s not that I deliberately refuse to love or calculate for a few minutes before loving.
 The problem is, I forget to love.
-I forget, meaning it never occurs to me that I need to show that I love.
+Forget, meaning it never occurs to me that I need to express the love I feel.
 What a wretched problem!!
 Love too must be demonstrated!
-Why shouldn’t it be?
+Why wouldn’t it need to be?

 6 January 2014